Daniel Henry Ziegler, M.D.

-November 2010 to March 28, 2013: Emergency and Urgent Care Physician, California Emergency Physicians – the group staffs Emergency Departments at St. Joseph Hospital in Eureka and Redwood Memorial Hospital in Fortuna, and the Urgent Care Center at St Joseph Hospital
+November 2010 to March 28, 2013: Emergency and Urgent Care Physician, California Emergency Physicians –St. Joseph Hospital in Eureka

 Physicians – the group staffs Emergency Departments at St. Joseph Hospital in Eureka and Redwood Memorial Hospital in Fortuna, and the Urgent Care Center at St Joseph Hospital

 February 2009 to August 2009: Housecall Physician, SF Urgent Housecall Physicians, San Francisco, California.
-House call service provides well equipped, board certified emergency physicians for urgent medical needs in the home – serving the greater San Francisco Bay Area.
+House call service provides well equipped, board-certified emergency physicians for urgent medical needs in the home – serving the greater San Francisco Bay Area.

 June 2006 – November 2006: Occupational Medicine Physician, US HealthWorks, Alpharetta, Georgia, SF Bay Area Division.
-Urgent care, occupational injury management, Workman’s Comp and DOT related medical services, covering shifts at 6 bay area clinics for regular physicians
+Urgent care, occupational injury management, Workman’s Comp and DOT related medical services, covering shifts at six bay area clinics for regular physicians

-June 2004 to August 2005: Emergency Physician, Emergency Physicians Medical Group/Emergency Medical Physicians EPMG/EMP
+June 2004 to August 2005: Emergency Physician, Emergency

-September 2003 – March 2004: Emergency Physician, Healdsburg Hospital, Healdsburg, California
+September 2003 – March 2004: Emergency Physician, Healdsburg Hospital, Healdsburg, Ca.

 March 2003 – May 2003: Emergency Physician, Lakeside Hospital, Lakeport, California

-July 1999 – December 2001: Emergency Physician, Page Hospital Emergency Department, Page, Arizona
+July 1999 – December 2001: Emergency Physician, Page Hospital, Page, Arizona

 October 28, 1996 – June 1997: Locum Tenens Physician Catalina Professional Recruiters, Phoenix, Arizona.
 Employed principally in Family Practice, Occupational Medicine, and Urgent Care Clinic positions.

 May 31, 1996 – October 5, 1996: Staff Physician, Parker Indian Hospital, Parker, Arizona.
-Employed under temporary contract as replacement staff physician.
+Employed under a temporary contract as a replacement staff physician.
 Although mostly assigned to Emergency Department shift work, my duties included outpatient clinic shifts, inpatient care, and after-hours call.

 1986-1987: Research Assistant, Hahnemann University, Department of Biometrics, Philadelphia, Pennsylvania.
 Created data entry programs and performed multivariate analysis for research projects conducted by various departments within the University.